Overview of Service Insights in ITSI

 A service's health score is a weighted average of the severity values of a service's KPIs and dependencies.
 Technically, the health score is a KPI attached to every service, but it's populated by a single search within ITSI.
 Service Insights uses the health score to assign the service a severity level and color in the Service Analyzer and in glass tables.
 For more information, see How service health scores are calculated.

-A KPI (Key Performance Indicator) is a recurring saved search that returns the value of an IT performance metric, such as CPU load percentage, memory used percentage, response time, and so on.
+A KPI (Key Performance Indicator) is a recurring saved search that returns the value of a performance metric, such as CPU load percentage, user count, revenue trends, sales, response time, and so on.
 A KPI is used to monitor the health of a service.

 You create a KPI within a specific service.
 It defines everything needed to generate searches to understand the underlying data, including how to access, aggregate, and qualify with thresholds.
 You can use the search result values to monitor service health, check the status of IT components, and troubleshoot trends that might indicate an issue with your IT systems.